Graduate School Policies and Procedures

 Enrollment and Examinations

 The minimum enrollment for students working on writing their thesis/dissertation (including consulting with their advisor and/or committee during a semester or summer session) is 3 credit hours.
 Graduate students must be enrolled for the minimum number of credits in the semester or summer session in which they take an exam and in the semester in which they complete a degree:

 3 credit hours during a semester or summer session

-1 credit hour for students who qualify for defending student status (see below) in the semester of their final exam
+1 credit hour for students who qualify for Start of Semester Defense Exception (SSDE, see below) in the semester of their final exam

-To qualify for defending student status, a student must have:
+To qualify for start of semester defense exception, a student must have:

 completed all requirements (including passing grades on all courses on the plan of study), except for the final exam and